 \section{Abstract}

-Let $\K$ be an algebraically closed field of positive characteristic $p$.
-We mainly classify pointed Hopf algebras over $\K$ of dimension $p^2q$, $pq^2$ and $pqr$ where $p,q,r$ are distinct prime numbers.
-We obtain a complete classification of such Hopf algebras except two subcases when they are not generated by the first terms of coradical filtration.
-In particular, we obtain many new examples of non-commutative and non-cocommutative finite-dimensional Hopf algebras.
+Let $\mathds{k}$ be an algebraically closed field of characteristic $p$.
+We give the complete classification of pointed Hopf algebras over $\mathds{k}$ of dimension $p^2q$ for a prime number $q$.
+The result shows that there are finitely many isomorphism classes, including 10 classes that are not generated by group-like elements and skew-primitive elements.
+In particular, there are many new examples of finite-dimensional pointed Hopf algebras.